vatesfr/xen-orchestra/docs/acls.md

 # ACLs

+> ACLs are currently working for existing objects.
+Only a super admin (XO administrator) can create objects.

 ACLs are the permissions for your users or groups.
 The ACLs view can be accessed in the "Settings".

 1. Select the user or group you want to apply permissions on it